Brian Mulholland, 6th Baron Dunleath

-The Rt Hon.
 Brian Henry Mulholland, 6th Baron Dunleath, DL (born 25 September 1950), is a Northern Irish hereditary peer and former politician.
 His ancestral seat is Ballywalter Park, a country house at Ballywalter on the Ards in County Down.

 Life

-Lord Dunleath was educated at Tor Bank.
+Lord Dunleath was educated at Eton College.

 In 1997 he succeeded to the title of Baron Dunleath and took his seat in the House of Lords.
-He was excluded from the House in 1999 with most of the other hereditary peers with the House of Lords Act 1999.
+He also succeeded as 3rd Baronet Mulholland of Ballyscullion.
+Dunleath was excluded from the House in 1999 with most of the other hereditary peers with the House of Lords Act 1999.
 He is a Deputy Lieutenant of County Down.